Aaron Pico: 2016

 To open up the year, Pico moved up to 70 kilograms for two tournaments, placing fifth at the Ukrainian International Open and third at the Alexander Medved Prizes, compiling notable victories over three-time NCAA DIII champion Nazar Kulchytskyy, 2010 Asian Games Gold medalist from Mongolia Ganzorigiin Mandakhnaran and 2015 U23 European Continental medalist from Belarus Andrei Karpach.

 At the US Olympic Team Trials, Pico defeated 2010 NCAA champion Jason Ness, two-time NCAA champion and US National finalist Jordan Oliver and three-time US National champion Reece Humphrey to make the best-of-three finals, where he would face reigning Pan American champion and 2012 NCAA champion Frank Molinaro, whom he was 2–1 against.
 After defeating Molinaro first round, Pico was defeated twice in closely-scored matches, losing in the best-of-three format and becoming the alternate.
 This was Pico's last wrestling match before transitioning into MMA.

+2026

+Pico signed with Real American Freestyle (RAF) on April 30, 2026.

+He defeated Lance Palmer by technical fall at RAF 10 on June 13, 2026.